-The KPI template for 2014 contains values for mastitis indicators.
+The KPI template for 2015 contains values for mastitis indicators.
 Mastitis recording still requires farmers to report mastitis to their milk recording organisations (MRO).
 This is still not reliable across the 500 herds.
-The mastitis parameters in the template are derived from work on a small sample of herds where mastitis was known to be accurately recorded.
+The mastitis parameters in the template are unchanged from previous work and derived from a small sample of herds where mastitis was known to be accurately recorded.
 This is described in Appendix 3.